-- 2. Critical synthesis of research, theory, and practice, and oral defense.
-This option will stem from three questions posed by the chair and committee members in consultation with the student.
-The student has three weeks total time to respond to all questions.
-Once all responses are received and reviewed, an oral defense will occur. - 3.
+- 1. Critical synthesis of research, theory, and practice, and oral defense.
+This option will stem from three questions posed by the chair and committee members in consultation with you.
+You have three weeks total time to respond to all questions.
+Once all responses are received and reviewed, an oral defense will occur. - 2.
 Alternative comprehensive product.
-This option allows the student to submit a written proposal to his or her chair and committee that describes an alternative comprehensive assessment product.
+This option allows you to submit a written proposal to your chair and committee that describes an alternative comprehensive assessment product.